huberflores/CodeOffloadingAnnotations/README.md

 Android-based Code Offload Converter
 ====================================
-The tool explores the classes of an Android project and transforms the annotated methods (``` @Cloud ```) into offloadable components that can be processed remotely by a virtualized Dalvik machine in the cloud
+The tool explores the classes of an Android project and transforms the annotated methods (``` @Cloud ```) into offloadable components that can be processed remotely by a virtualized Dalvik machine in the cloud.
+How to deploy AOSP/CyanogenMod Dalvik in a x86 server can be found [here](https://gist.github.com/huberflores/4687766)